OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 ![](english-premiership-2021_2022-england-internationals-2003-2022_-forwards-backs-half-year-s.png)

-However, this difference in numbers of players selected isn’t reflected in the number of international matches played.
+However, this difference in numbers of players selected isn’t reflected in the number of international matches played for Q4.

 ![](eng-2003-2022_-player-matches-matches-for-forwards-backs.png)